adumont/adumont.github.io/calculators.md

 ## HP 48sx

 This HP 48sx was the one I studied with.
 I must have bought it around 1993.
 Before this one, I had an HP48s, which I then sold to buy this one, because it was expandible.
-I also have a 128K memory card.
+I also have a 128K memory card and the original book.

 It was manufactured in Singapore in February 1993.